cghimire/Predicting-Airbnb-Listing-Price/README.md

 ---

-<p align="center"> This project aims to use machine learning models to predict the base price for properties, and also to explore Airbnb listing data, in order to help Airbnb hosts maximize their earnings.
+<p align="left"> This project aims to use machine learning models to predict the base price for properties, and also to explore Airbnb listing data, in order to help Airbnb hosts maximize their earnings.
     <br>
 </p>